Which city is cheaper, Dubrovnik or Barcelona?

 Both Dubrovnik and Barcelona are popular destinations to visit in the autumn with plenty of activities.
 Many visitors come to Barcelona in the autumn for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Also, most visitors come to Dubrovnik for the hiking trails, the shopping scene, and the natural beauty of the area during these months.

 Barcelona is around the same temperature as Dubrovnik in the autumn.
-The temperature in Barcelona is usually 17°C (63°F) in October, and Dubrovnik stays around 18°C (64°F).
+The daily temperature in Barcelona averages around 17°C (63°F) in October, and Dubrovnik fluctuates around 18°C (64°F).

 It rains a lot this time of the year in Dubrovnik.
 In October, Barcelona usually receives less rain than Dubrovnik.
 Barcelona gets 94 mm (3.7 in) of rain, while Dubrovnik receives 162 mm (6.4 in) of rain each month for the autumn.